domRiddle/ASF/V3-Migration.md

 .NET Core once again solves this problem entirely - it's fully open-source and possible to build on any platform, which compared to .NET Framework, will probably result in major community gathering around it, with me being the prime example.

+As a side effect ASF can finally be built on any supported platform, not like previously only on Windows because Mono-built builds worked on Mono only.

 ---

 ### .NET Core is optimized